-Midwifery and Nurse Practitioner Practice by Frontier Students baby is considered the practice of midwifery.
+Midwifery and Nurse Practitioner Practice by Frontier Students

+Nurse-midwifery and nurse practitioner students may not practice as midwives or nurse practitioners while enrolled at FNU unless they are licensed and certified as a nurse-midwife and or nurse practitioner.
+Catching a baby is considered the practice of midwifery.
 Students must not catch a baby because someone suggests they might as well get this experience now and have a head start on what they are going to be doing later even if that someone is a well-intentioned physician or certified nurse-midwife.
 Students may not continue practicing as a direct entry, licensed, or lay midwife while enrolled in the CNEP.
 Practicing as a midwife or nurse practitioner could have serious implications for FNU Practicing as a midwife or nurse practitioner while enrolled as a Frontier student, except with the direct supervision of the preceptor during the Clinical Practicum, will result in automatic dismissal from FNU.